 - above all to maintain a safe margin of stock.

 On average, carrying costs constitute nearly 20 to 30% of the total inventory value.
 Furthermore, the carrying cost is an unavoidable and ongoing P&L expense.
 Therefore, owing to the significance of the value involved, careful planning and consideration are required to ensure the optimality of the spend.

 Broadly speaking, carrying cost covers the expenses of storage and internal handling of goods.
 The goods in question may refer to raw materials and stores in the pre-production stage and finished goods post-production.

 Below mentioned are the major and basic carrying costs almost every business must incur.

 This refers to the salary payable to the employees manning the warehouse for day-to-day care.
-Additionally, there may also be a need to employ certain skilled staff and workers in case of goods requiring expert handling for their effective storage.
+Additionally, there may also be a need to employ certain skilled staff and workers in case goods require expert handling for their effective storage.
 For example, full-time technicians may be required in an electronic products warehouse.
 Or likewise a quality assurance expert in a food factory.

 Normal Loss & Depreciation

 Commonly speaking, normal wear and tear lead to an anticipated fall in the value of goods.
 However, in the case of long cycles of inventory turnover where the goods remain in storage for an extended period, there is an increased risk of obsolescence.
 Goods may run past their expiry date or may no longer be fit for consumption.
-Moreover, the longer the goods sit in storage the more prone they become to damage by pests, natural calamity or just petty employee theft.
+Moreover, the longer the goods sit in storage, the more prone they become to damage by pests, natural calamity, or just petty employee theft.
 Most noteworthy is to point out the importance of optimal inventory turnover cycles to avoid such losses.

 Incidentals & Overheads